ASSERT-KTH/ci-hackathon/site/lights.md

 1. Send command to ```http://localhost:8000/setcolor``` with data ```{"id": "1", "color": [100, 200, 50], "session": "test"}```
 2. In all browser tabs (opened in ```http://localhost:8000/dashboard/test```) you will see command logs and drawing simulation

-## TODO

-We are working on lights blueprint to put a representation of the real lights setup in R1.